Blandaxt/Code_Wars/README.md

 ## Learned:

 In this code war, It brought back the fundamentals and how to use boolean values.
 I learned some shorter methods to represent the work flow using Es6 syntax.
 I also used the toString(); method again.

+## Square(n) Sum

+Complete the squareSum/square_sum/SquareSum method so that it squares each number passed into it and then sums the results together.

+For example:

+squareSum([1, 2, 2]); // should return 9

+## Learned:

+I learned the reduce() method from doing this code war.
+I learned how to use simple fat arrow functions that can be called inside methods.